spotinst/help/src/docs/elastigroup/features/core-features/elastigroup-capacity-instances-or-weighted.md

 <img src="/elastigroup/_media/corefeatures-capacity-01.png" />

 Elastigroup calculates the number of instances to launch by dividing the target capacity by the instance weight.
-In case that the result isn’t an integer, Elastigroup rounds it up to the next integer, so that the size of your cluster is not below its target capacity.
+In case that the result isn't an integer, Elastigroup rounds it up to the next integer, so that the size of your cluster is not below its target capacity.
 But, first and foremost, Elastigroup will pick up the best server size or family according to their overall availability, pricing, and durability.

 You can now run, scale and manage heterogeneous clusters with ease.